xpavlic4/book-extracts/sports/golf/mental-game/Rotell Bob/How Champions Think/content.md

 ## Being single-minded
 single minded person putts in time to meet his standard high

-always seek and discover a reason to belive in you
+always seek and discover a reason to believe in you

 ## Performance process
 think of "process" and "spot" when putting

 train it and trust it

-commit to first instinkt
+commit to first instinct

 	1. club selection
 	2. target